burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-not-relative-to-AI.md

 ---
 layout: post
-title: Courses at Stanford not relative to AI
+title: Courses at Stanford not relative to AI (at first glance)
 published: true
 ---